Connect with us

 Once we sell our property or transfer a share of a property to one partner, the amount we utilised from our CPF OA will flow back, along with accrued interest.

 Similarly, if we are transferring ownership from one person to another, the partner transferring the property would require his or her funds to be channelled back into their CPF OA.
 This may require a substantial amount that is still locked in the property to be paid into the person’s CPF OA in cash.
-Furthermore, we still need to remember that we have to fork out a minimum of 5% of any new condominium purchase in cash.
+Furthermore, we still need to remember that we have to fork out a minimum down payment of 5% of any new condominium purchase in cash.

-#3 Have To Consider Total Debt Servicing Ratio (TDSR)
+#3 Consider Total Debt Servicing Ratio (TDSR)

 Thus, the decoupling strategy may work most optimally for couples that are earning similar amounts.